Family Planning Workforce

 Task sharing to expand service delivery

-- Expanding the roles of mid-level providers, such as nurses and clinical officers, to be able to offer some clinical methods like intrauterine devices (IUDs), implants, and male and female sterilization can increase the availability of these methods.
+- Expanding the roles of health workers, such as nurses and clinical officers, to offer some clinical methods traditionally offered by physicians, like intrauterine devices (IUDs), implants, and sterilization, can increase the availability of these methods.

-- Supporting community-based distribution programs and community health workers (Population Council, 2011; PDF, 612KB) has been successful in extending family planning services to clients who might not otherwise seek or have access to health services.
-For example, Ethiopia, where more than 38,000 (Frontline Health Workers Coalition, 2014; PDF, 313KB) frontline health workers were recently deployed, has seen a four-fold increase in modern contraceptive use between 2005 and 2011.
+- Supporting community-based distribution programs and community health workers has been successful in extending family planning services to clients who might not otherwise seek or have access to health services.

 Increasing access to and use of data